 Locate and delete any and all files in the Temp folder that have the terms twain or twunk in their names or have .mtx as their file extension.
 Examples of such files include log, twain001.mtx, twunk001.mtx and twunk002.mtx.

 Once you have deleted all such files, restart your computer and your Brother printer should not only be detected but should also start working once your computer powers up.

-If Method 1 does not work for you and does not lead to your Brother printer being successfully detected, a scenario which is quite unlikely, another solution that has proven to work for countless Windows users who have been affected by this issue is using CCleaner to clean up the affected computer’s registry.
+Should Method 1 not work for you, and fail to result in your Brother printer being successfully detected – a situation that is quite unlikely – an alternative proven solution for many Windows users affected by this issue is the use of CCleaner to clean up the affected computer’s registry.

 Navigate to the Registry

 Put a checkmark alongside all of the items on the list in the right hand pane by clicking on the checkboxes.